atdixon/thurber/README.md

 * **Not Afraid of Java Interop**
     * Wherever Clojure's [Java Interop](https://clojure.org/reference/java_interop)
       is performant and works cleanly with Beam, embrace it.
+* Performant
+    * Hot code paths in thurber are finely tuned for data streaming

 ## Quickstart